-Okay, maybe we’re not exactly “excited” for Beefeater, but it’s a workhorse of gin that will satisfy most of your mixing needs.
-Named after the titular ceremonial guards of the Tower of London, it’s notable as a staple in bar wells all over the world, and for being the only London Dry gin still produced of London (Tanqueray 10, another excellent albeit slightly pricey London Dry, is produced in Scotland).
-A gin that relies heavily on its juniper base, it simply can’t be beat when it comes to the classic gin-and-tonic.
+Okay, maybe we’re not exactly “excited” for Beefeater, but it’s a workhorse of a gin that will satisfy most of your mixing needs.
+Named after the titular ceremonial guards of the Tower of London, it’s notable as a staple in bar wells all over the world, and for being the only London Dry gin still produced in London (Tanqueray 10, another excellent, albeit slightly pricey London Dry, is produced in Scotland).
+A gin that relies heavily on its juniper base, it simply can’t be beat when it comes to the classic gin and tonic.

 Producers of whiskey and brandy have long experimented with gin as a side project—after all, it’s cost-friendly and doesn’t require any aging time.
 Take the apple-brandy–based gin distilled by American brandy pioneers Copper & Kings, or this super-flowery version produced by Islay Scotch producer Bruichladdich.